 A steaming bowl of stew, a mouth-watering prime rib or a heaping plate of pasta can bring comfort on the worst winter nights.
-But the meal just isn’t complete without the perfect vintage on the table.
+But the meal just isn’t complete without the right wine on the table.

-Rita Stephens, product consultant for the Liquor Control Board of Ontario (LCBO), says other wines well-suited to the season include full-bodied Bordeauxs and Cote du Rhones.
+Other wines also well-suited to the season include full-bodied Bordeauxs and Cote du Rhones.

 White wine lovers needn’t go without for the winter.
 There are many full-bodied white wines on the market that also pair perfectly with a hearty winter meal.

-MacLean says steak is best enjoyed with a red wine that has some tannins in it, such as a Cabernet Sauvignon.
-Tannins are byproducts of the grape skin, stems and pits that MacLean says “make your mouth feel furry.”
+Steak is best enjoyed with a red wine that has some tannins in it, such as a Cabernet Sauvignon.
+Tannins are byproducts of the grape skin, stems and pits that MacLean says make your mouth feel furry.